huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 If this is working, you are ready to start using the Argilla Python client from a Python IDE such as Colab, Jupyter, or VS Code, to upload your own datasets.

 Let's see how to create our first dataset for labelling.
-From this point on, you can follow the tutorial using this end-to-end [tutorial using Colab or Jupyter](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
+From this point on, you can also follow this end-to-end [tutorial with Colab or downloading the Jupyter Notebook](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).

 First we need to pip install `datasets` and `argilla` on Colab or your local machine: